First Principles (book): Summary

 Classicism was part of the culture of the Thirteen Colonies, driving their political vocabulary and influencing personal values.
 References to heroes Cicero and Cato, and to villains Catiline and Caesar, were commonly used and expected to be understood by others.
 The Revolutionary generation placed great weight on the ancient Roman ideal of virtue, and its connotations of "manliness", "honour", worthiness of deferential respect, and civic duty as both citizen and soldier.
 Within that context, "Part I" of First Principles details the educations of Washington, Jefferson, Adams, and Madison, as well as their ancient inspirations.

 Washington, although lacking a good education, became considered an example of the classical Roman standard and the ideal of a public man – "an American Cato".
 He consciously modeled himself on classical ideals through observation and experience.
 Adams, who attended Harvard College, idolized Cicero and took him as a model for his own life.
 Jefferson attended the College of William & Mary.
 His interests tended more toward the ancient Greeks, in particular, Epicurus.
 Madison chose Princeton College, almost immediately passing the freshman exam on Greek and Latin authors so as to start with the sophomore course.

-In "Part II", First Principles explores how these four U.S. founding fathers drew upon the histories of the ancient republics in their approaches to the American Revolution and the construction of a new form of government, citing a letter from Adams as "as succinct an example as exists of the influence of the classical model on the thinking of the Revolutionary generation":
+In "Part II", First Principles explores how these four Founding Fathers of the United States drew upon the histories of the ancient republics in their approaches to the American Revolution and the construction of a new form of government, citing a letter from Adams as "as succinct an example as exists of the influence of the classical model on the thinking of the Revolutionary generation":

 "Part III" examines the decline of classical ideals throughout the new country as religious evangelism and commercial culture came to the forefront.
 Although classical scholars warned repeatedly of the dangers of factionalism, partisan politics established itself in the 1790s, which Adams tried to combat with the Sedition Act of 1798.
 The public equated classicism with elitism; classical republicanism had been rejected.

 Reception

-According to the review aggregator Book Marks, First Principles has received four positive and three rave reviews.
 The New York Times review describes First Principles as "a judicious account of the equivocal inheritance left to modern Americans by their 18th-century forebears".
 The American Spectator review says "many of his suggestions come off like melancholy gestures of opposition to contemporary political culture", but concludes that First Principles is "a blueprint for further learning and civic engagement".

 USA Today says "Ricks masterfully documents how examples of city states like Athens and the Roman Republic (before Julius Caesar crossed the Rubicon) informed the four aforementioned Founding Fathers and their fellow travelers."
-The Washington Post describes it as "a rich compendium of the ancient wisdom that Washington, Adams, Jefferson and Madison believed they were gleaning from Aristotle or Tacitus, and the formation of “classically shaped behavior” in the early republic" and The Wall Street Journal says the book is " extraordinarily timely".
+The Washington Post describes it as "a rich compendium of the ancient wisdom that Washington, Adams, Jefferson and Madison believed they were gleaning from Aristotle or Tacitus, and the formation of "classically shaped behavior" in the early republic" and The Wall Street Journal says the book is " extraordinarily timely".